Have you always wondered how those beautiful geode bath bombs are made? Well, this is the tutorial that started it all!

-I added some silver and gold edible glitter dust to the outside of the bath bomb to make it look even more like a rock.
+I added some silver and gold edible glitter dust (also called lustre) to the outside of the bath bomb to make it look even more like a rock.

-To paint your bath bombs mix a pinch of edible glitter with a drop of rubbing alcohol.
+To paint your bath bombs mix a pinch of mica or edible glitter with a drop of rubbing alcohol.

 It takes some time to paint each and every bath bomb from top to bottom so you can choose to skip this step or only paint the top outer rim of the geode bath bomb.

 Dip a fine paint brush in the glitter “paint” and paint the sides with even strokes.